top of page

 PRODUCT DISCOVERY SUPPORT

-To support hardware adoption, I redesigned the company website to better communicate product capabilities and make it easier for potential customers to explore available devices, understand features, and make informed purchasing decisions.
-This ensured that the digital touchpoint aligned with the clarity and usability of the product experience itself.
+To support hardware adoption beyond the core platform, the company website was redesigned to better communicate product capabilities, making it easier for potential customers to explore available devices, understand features, and make informed purchasing decisions.
+This ensured the digital marketing touchpoint aligned with the clarity and usability standards of the product itself.

 USABILITY TESTING